Thrasherop/lovetap3/README.md

 # lovetap3

-LoveTap built in Flutter for multi-platform distrobution
+LoveTap built in Flutter for multi-platform distribution

 ## Getting Started